Best & Worst Chevrolet Corvette Years

 Now it’s your turn.

-Which Corvette model year do you think hits the sweet spot of design and performance?
+Which Corvette model year do you think hits the ideal spot of design and performance?
 Got a Corvette story to share?

 Drop your thoughts in the comments below!